Cole Pearn: Career

+Richard Childress Racing: 2007

 After graduating from college, Pearn worked for Toyota, and later moved to North Carolina.
 He joined Richard Childress Racing in 2007, working with Kevin Harvick's No. 29 crew as an engineer.

+Multiple teams: 2010-2018

 In 2010, he joined Furniture Row Racing as a team engineer, though he left for JTG Daugherty Racing in 2011.
 Pearn returned to FRR during the 2012 season, becoming the team's lead race engineer.
 On December 3, 2014, Pearn was promoted to crew chief of the No. 78, replacing Todd Berrier, who had departed the team to join Joe Gibbs Racing, and Pearn became the first regular Canadian crew chief in Cup Series history.
 In 2015, Pearn and driver Martin Truex Jr. won the Axalta "We Paint Winners" 400 at Pocono Raceway, and Pearn became the first Canadian crew chief to win a Cup race.
 In 2016, Pearn was suspended for the Kobalt 400 after failing technical inspection at the Folds of Honor QuikTrip 500; the team had also been penalized at the Daytona 500 the week before for roof flap problems.
 During the 2017 season, Pearn and Truex won eight races en route to the series championship.
 The following year, Pearn and Truex won 4 races during the year at Fontana, Pocono, Sonoma, and Kentucky.
 Rumors throughout the year swirled the Furniture Row team after sponsor 5 hour Energy left the team and eventually the team announced they were shutting down.
-Truex and Pearn made it to the final four again in 2018 and finished 2nd in the final standings in 2018.
+Truex and Pearn made it to the final four again in 2018 and finished 2nd in the final standings.

+Joe Gibbs Racing: 2019

 In 2019, Pearn and Truex moved to Joe Gibbs Racing's No. 19 team following Furniture Row Racing's shutdown after the 2018 season.

-On December 9, 2019 Pearn announced that parted ways with JGR to pursue opportunities outside of NASCAR.
+On December 9, 2019 Pearn announced that he had parted ways with JGR to pursue opportunities outside of NASCAR.
 He remained involved in the sport as an analyst for NASCAR.com.

+Tricon Garage: 2025

+On January 16, 2025, it was announced that Pearn would move over to Tricon Garage to crew chief the No. 56 for Martin Truex Jr. in the 2025 Daytona 500.

+IndyCar

 In August 2020, Pearn joined IndyCar Series team Ed Carpenter Racing as the lead engineer for Conor Daly in the Indianapolis 500.

 Personal life

 Pearn's father Ron was a stock car driver at Checker Flag Raceway in Windsor, Ontario.
 In 2006, he graduated from the University of Waterloo with a mechanical engineering degree.

-Pearn is an ice hockey fan and a supporter of the Toronto Maple Leafs; he also plays forward in a Denver-based rec league.
+Pearn is an ice hockey fan and a supporter of the Toronto Maple Leafs; he also plays forward in a Golden-based rec league.

 After leaving the crew chief ranks, Pearn moved to British Columbia.
 He and his wife Carrie operate the lodging chain Golden Alpine Holidays.